SoftMeter SDK / API

 // don't forget to get user's consent bool userGaveConsent = .....(pick from the app settings).... start("MyApp", "1.0", "Free trial", "Windows edition", "UA-12345-0", userGaveConsent); // you can send any number and combination of pageViews, screenViews, events, exceptions sendScreenview("Main screen"); sendEvent("Registration", "User entered registration code", 1 ); sendException("Error while importing a custom file", false); stop(void);

 We wrote the documentation in a form of checklist that can be used as an integration guide.

-Full API: (see the latest version on GitHub)
+Full API: (The code below is only a sample.
+See the latest version on GitHub)